Mat Rempit: Etymology

-Organization and traits
+Organisation and traits

 Mat Rempits usually gather in groups in bustling city centers on weekend nights.
 These gatherings are often followed by impromptu performances of stunts or races along a stretch of road.
 The term "Mat Rempit" itself usually come with the negative connotation of illegal activities, ranging from petty crimes such as public disturbance and reckless riding, to more serious ones such as gangsterism, robbery, street fighting, assault, vandalism, substance abuse, theft and bullying.
 Most motorcycles used by the Mat Rempits do not meet standard specifications, or have been modified extensively for greater speed.
 Many Mat Rempits also opt to install aftermarket exhausts for their higher performance and loud noise.

 Additionally, most Mat Rempits do not have valid motorcycle licenses, do not pay road taxes, and ride stolen motorcycles.
 A growing number of housing estates have also been turned into racing tracks.
 It is estimated that there are about 200,000 Mat Rempits in Malaysia.

 Violence

 In April 2009, Malaysia's Inspector-General of Police Musa Hassan said that the Mat Rempit had become violent and brazen instead of just being a public nuisance.
 He said "we have to come down hard on the Mat Rempit who have started to become involved in robberies, snatch thefts and are even attacking innocent road users and we also need to use harsh tactics to catch the Mat Rempit that try to runaway from the roadblocks".
 He also added that "parents must be more responsible and should not allow their underage children to drive cars or ride motorcycles".

-Mat Rempits often end up being hospitalized with varying degrees of injury after failing to perform their actions or stunts such as 'superman', 'spider' and many more.
-Every weekend, a number of Mat Rempits were hospitalized after being involved in accidents from high-speed racing and/or stunts.
+Mat Rempits often end up being hospitalised with varying degrees of injury after failing to perform their actions or stunts such as 'superman', 'spider' and many more.
+Every weekend, a number of Mat Rempits were hospitalised after being involved in accidents from high-speed racing and/or stunts.

 According to Selangor police chief Tun Hisan Tun Hamzah, it was the parents who are the ones who should be blamed on this and while Kuala Lumpur deputy police chief, Amar Singh said that it was due to lack of parents' attention, Amar also pointed out that especially when they are in a big group, they would act aggressively by attacking the authorities and challenging traffic laws indiscriminately.
 He further pointed out that their peers will challenge them to do something outrageous like assaulting police officers and challenging road rules, just to prove that they're not cowards."